berlin0308/AI-Persona-Adept/README.md

 ## Description

 The Assessment consists of four stages:
-+ **Multiple Choice:** Users provide their preferences by submitting scores from 1 to 5 based on the question descriptios.
++ **Multiple Choice:** Users provide their preferences by submitting scores from 1 to 5 based on the question descriptions.
 + **Open-ended Questions:** Users provide textual responses, and the system may follow up for clarification if necessary.
 + **Adaptive Questions:** The system adapts its queries based on previous responses, focusing on areas that are less clear.
 + **End and Summarize:** The system considers all previous questions and responses along with an internal scoring system, and identifies the user's MBTI personality type and offers a comprehensive analysis.